ioki-mobility/ProgressButton/README.md

 allprojects {
     repositories {
         // Other repositories
         maven {
             url 'https://jitpack.io'
+            // For a of bit extra safety
             content {
-                // A bit extra safety
                 includeGroup("com.github.ioki-mobility")
             }
         }